The NaNoWriMo Classroom

 A: Yes, NaNoWriMo is Common Core-ready!
 Go here for novel-writing curriculum that is tied to those CCS.

-• and from this Educator Innovator webinar:
+• And from this Educator Innovator webinar:

 • And from this KQED Mind/Shift video: